jonge-democraten/dyonisos/README.rst

 Installation
 ============
-Dyonisos needs Django and xlwt.
+Most dependencies are handled by pip and `requirements.txt`.

+    $ pip install -r requirements.txt

 The payDEAL library for handling iDEAL payments is included.
 If you want to handle payments, you need an iDEAL advanced account with your bank.